MinnaZhong/lerobot/src/lerobot/ufactory_usage/ReadMe.md

 The space mouse currently is configured as **2D control** (in XY plane) for Push T block task, if you need more freedom, check and edit the interface in `teleoperators/space_mouse/space_mouse.py`.

 ## 3. Lerobot Data Recording with above devices:
 Please use provided `record_uf_edit.py` script in this directory instead of lerobot_record.py in scripts folder.
 We have made modifications for space mouse data collection (delta command to absolute command) and enabled using external yaml file as flexible configuration.
-Check the two `*_record_config.yaml` files here and change the filename used in `record_uf_edit.py`.
+Check the two `*_record_config.yaml` files here and specify correct filename executing `record_uf_edit.py`.

 ## 4. Example commandline instructions: